 Dine at Anaheim Packing House

-A historic landmark, the Anaheim Packing House dates back to 1919, when it was a commercial citrus hub.
+A historic landmark, the Anaheim Packing House dates back to 1919.
+Back then, it was a commercial citrus hub.
 Farmers would travel to the Packing House to unload fresh picked citrus for grading, packing in wooden crates, and shipping nationwide via railway.

 Today, the multi-level Anaheim Packing House is a light-filled food hall.
 Over 20 cafes and kiosks surround a central atrium and communal dining space.
 You can also enjoy your meal in an outdoor garden or on a porch overlooking Farmers Park, an open-air marketplace.